 We provide opportunities for academic and professional experience through the peer review and editing process done by graduate students, as well as marketing and advertising experience through the promotion of submissions and our end-of-the-year release party.

 The Graduate Journal also accepts art submissions and will be soliciting a Cover Design.
-More information coming in the fall.

 Inter-American Journal of Education for Democracy